cbcrg/tcoffee/docs/tcoffee_manual.rst

-.. warning:: Note the single quotes (').
+.. note:: Note the single quotes (').
 They are meant to protect the name of your sequence and prevent the UNIX shell to interpret it like an instruction.

 Removing Columns of Gaps.
 Removing intermediate sequences results in columns of gaps appearing here and there.
 Keeping them is convenient if some features are mapped on your alignment.
 On the other hand, if you want to remove these columns you can use: